ajahne/blog/_drafts/2019-9-9-top-referenced-refactorings.md

 });
 ```

-Important to note in the above code is we want to ensure we are adding a new line character at the appropriate place.
+Important to note in the snippet, is that we want to ensure we are adding a new line character at the appropriate place.
 If we do not do this, lines will jumble together and make it harder for us to utilize our regular expressions later.
 We also normalize the white space, which according to the source

 > replaces all occurrences of whitespace with standard spaces (0x20).